Last Updated on December 3, 2021

 I’ve put together this guide on everything you’ll need to know if you want to eat salmon whilst pregnant.

-As a low-mercury, nutritious fish, salmon is a good choice for pregnant women and is usually safe to eat.
+As a low-mercury content, nutritious fish, salmon is a good choice for pregnant women and is usually safe to eat.

 However, some countries advise pregnant women to limit their intake to no more than two portions a week.
 It’s also important to avoid certain types of salmon when pregnant, particularly raw or cured.

-This article covers many aspects of eating salmon that pregnant women want to know, including examples of dishes that are safe (or unsafe), and an explanation on mercury content and salmon nutrition.
+This article covers many aspects of the consumption of salmon that pregnant women want to know, including examples of dishes that are safe (or unsafe), and an explanation on levels of mercury content and salmon nutrition.

 If you’re specifically looking for advice on smoked salmon, then there is a separate guide here you may be interested in.